rabinpoudyal/Machine-Learning-In-Python/README.md

 - Take k = n as a number of nearest neighbours for point k which we want to classify
 - Count the number of points that fall on each category of neighbours
 - The point k will fall into the category that has maximum number of neighbours
+- How to choose the best n_clusters?
+- WCSS is the metric that is used to choose best cluster.
+It is based on euclidean distance and we try to increase the inter-cluster distance and minimize the intra-cluster distance.
+When we plot this in graph, it will yield the elbow.
+And we choose that elbow as the optimum number of cluster

+#### Hierarchial Clustering
+- This method is used when we are not sure how many clusters we want in our dataset.
+- We construct the dendogram from the given dataset.
+- We count the number of vertical lines that do not intersect any horizontal corresponding line.

 #### Support Vector Machine
 - We can draw many lines between the two classes.